 - Parent Skills Training is provided to those who are interested in learning new skills and strategies for parenting their teens and young adults.
 This is also helpful for parents with differing parenting styles as they work to develop a shared approach to raising their teen.

-- Parent, Care Giver, and Family Support helps to increase parent confidence during the difficult times and decrease the stress and anxiety experienced by many parents.
+- Parenting, Care Giver, and Family Support helps to increase parent confidence during the difficult times and decrease the stress and anxiety experienced by many parents.
 This is available individually and in group with others.
 Through Centerpoint’s highly popular Parent Support Groups, parents experience a ‘support network’ that builds connections and reduces the sense of isolation felt by so many.

 - Centerpoint’s Family Therapy is a solution-oriented approach to helping whole families overcome obstacles, build new skills, address underlying issues, and take the steps toward improved family functioning and well-being.